 Duties (Listed in order of importance with the estimated amount of time spent at each task):

 - Cyber Analysis – expand on the current approaches and methods to incorporate more mathematical rigor, statistical maturity, and scientific methods towards cyber defensive concepts.
 Contribute to the development of complex architectures and concepts to incorporate quantifiable evidence that systems are improved in the face of adverse cyber environments.
 (40%)

 - Cyber Modeling – Support development of analytics and tools used to perform quantitative analyses.
 Provide new approaches to incorporate statistical confidence in cyber defensive results and recommendations.
 (40%)

 - Research and Development – Understand the analytic needs of the group and work with teams and leadership to develop new capabilities to quantify, describe, and build robust and capable systems resilient or anti-fragile in the presence of current and future cyber environments.
 (20%)

-Special Working Conditions: Occasional travel required (<10%).
-Some work required in closed areas.
+Special Working Conditions: Occasional travel required (

 Security: Applicant selected will be subject to a government security clearance investigation and must meet the requirements for access to classified information.
 Eligibility requirements include U.S. citizenship.